AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 The GraphQL specification provides a series of guidelines on how to create a robust API for interrogating data on a certain instance.
 To do this, a client needs to fetch the [Schema](#schema-generation), which contains all the types necessary for a query.

-For Content Fragments, the GraphQL schemas (structure and types) are based on [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) and their data types.
+For Content Fragments, the GraphQL schemas (structure and types) are based on **Enabled** [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) and their data types.

+>[!NOTE]
+>
+>All the GraphQL schemas (derived from Content Fragment Models that have been **Enabled**) are readable through the GraphQL endpoint.
+>
+>This means that you need to ensure that no sensitive data is available, as it could be leaked this way; for example, this includes information that could be present as field names in the model definition.

 For example, if a user created a Content Fragment Model called `Article`, then AEM generates the object `article` that is of a type `ArticleModel`.
 The fields within this type correspond to the fields and data types defined in the model.